BjoernPetersen/m3u-parser/README.md

 ## Dependency configuration

+The library is available in Maven Central (and therefore also JCenter).
-Java 8 or higher is required.
+Java 8 or higher is required to use it.

 ### Gradle